The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 The British Virgin Islands encompass 50-some idyllic outposts, sliced by the Sir Francis Drake Channel, a fine sailing passage.
 There are fancier landings, but find me on Jost Van Dyke, a backwater with a population of maybe 300.
 The number of beach bars: 14 or so.
 These numbers add up nicely.
 There is no golf course, no casino, almost no cars — instead, three-square-mile Jost Van Dyke reveals the Caribbean distilled down to its essentials.
 There’s also no airport, and the usual route from a neighboring island is aboard a dilapidated ferry named When (the appellation makes sense more often than not) or private tours.
 Dolphins often chase vessels into Great Harbour, where a couple dozen simple structures line the beach on either side of the pier, but you’ll want to set out on foot to explore.
 At the very least, on an island of bartenders, you can count on the Painkiller — said to have been invented here — to be flawlessly prepared.

 Don’t Miss: Foxy’s, the island’s preeminent hangout.
 The namesake proprietor serenades the crowd most afternoons.
 We also love the Soggy Dollar Bar, over on White Bay.
-The eponymous “painkiller” is the cocktail of choice (pineapple juice, cream of coconut, orange juice, rum and — the pinnacle: grated fresh nutmeg on the top).
+The Painkiller is the cocktail of choice at both (pineapple juice, cream of coconut, orange juice, rum and — the pinnacle: grated fresh nutmeg on the top).
 Pair it with a delicious lobster roll.

-Best Beach : From Great Harbour, take off your shoes and follow the sand track left over the scrubby hill 1.5 miles to White Bay, a cove of resplendent beauty.
-White Bay is also home to one of our favorite beach bars/eateries in the Caribbean.
-The Soggy Dollar Bar is infamous for its Painkiller (a meal-in-a-glass that consists of rum, orange juice, pineapple juice, cream of coconut and freshly-ground nutmeg).
+Best Beach: From Great Harbour, take off your shoes and follow the sand track left over the scrubby hill 1.5 miles to White Bay, a cove of resplendent beauty.
+White Bay is also home to one of our favorite beach bars/eateries in the Caribbean, the infamous Soggy Dollar Bar, where Painkillers are expertly poured.

 Independent Meanderings: Ask for directions to the Bubbly Pool, a natural jacuzzi on the other side of the island, where the Atlantic and Caribbean unload into a sandy bathtub.